Welcome to Touchwell

 Providing a Unique Blend of Physical Therapies

 Having a detailed knowledge through extensive studies of anatomy allows precise manipulations to target tensions and restrictions in the body.
-Specialising in Bowen Technique, Craniosacral Therapy and Visceral Manipulations, each treatment observes the clients body’s responses to the therapeutic manipulations.
+Specialising in Bowen Technique, Craniosacral Therapy and Visceral Manipulations in Glasgow, each treatment observes the clients body’s responses to the therapeutic manipulations.
 This allows the therapist’s touch to follow the reflexive patterns of release, guided by the direction of the unwinding tissues which can return healthy function to the body exactly where the changes are needed.
 Sessions often involve an integration of the techniques from the above therapies to achieve a tailored therapeutic encounter.
-Providing relief from a wide range of acute and chronic conditions, including back-pain, sciatica, neck, shoulder and knee problems, arthritis, asthma, migraine, PTSD, sports injuries and stress.
+Providing relief from a wide range of acute and chronic pain conditions, including back-pain, sciatica, chronic neck pain, chronic shoulder and knee problems, arthritis, asthma, migraine, PTSD, sports injuries and stress.

 The Bowen Technique is a gentle therapy that is applied to specific to release points of mechanical stress and tension.